Japan's Takata offers condolences to victims of faulty air bags

-TOKYO Japanese auto parts maker Takata Corp (7312.T) expressed condolences on Tuesday to victims of its faulty air bags linked to at least 16 deaths and 180 injuries around the world, but stopped short of offering a full apology.
+TOKYO (Reuters) - Japanese auto parts maker Takata Corp 7312.T expressed condolences on Tuesday to victims of its faulty air bags linked to at least 16 deaths and 180 injuries around the world, but stopped short of offering a full apology.

 "We offer our condolences to the those who lost their lives and to those who suffered injuries," Shigehisa Takada, chairman and CEO of Takata, said at the company's last annual shareholder meeting as a listed company.